seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Aside*
 I do not like her.
 I do know her spirit,
 And will not trust one of her malice with
-A drug of such damn’d nature.
+A drug of such damn'd nature.
 But there is
 No danger in what show of death it makes,
 More than the locking-up the spirits a time,
 To be more fresh, reviving.
-She is fool’d
+She is fool'd
 With a most false effect; and I the truer,
 So to be false with her.

 *Exit*

 **QUEEN**
-Weeps she still, say’st thou?
+Weeps she still, say'st thou?
 Dost thou think in time
 She will not quench and let instructions enter
 Where folly now possesses?
 Do thou work:
 When thou shalt bring me word she loves my son,
-I’ll tell thee on the instant thou art then
+I'll tell thee on the instant thou art then
 As great as is thy master.
 Shalt thou expect,
 To be depender on a thing that leans,
 Who cannot be new built, nor has no friends,